-6. Individual healthcare plans(IHP)
+6. Medical plans

-The Headteacher has overall responsibility for the development of IHPs for pupils with medical conditions.
+The Special School nurses has overall responsibility for the development of medical plans for pupils with medical conditions, and these are in conjunction with the Headteacher.

 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.